-Section Description User Load Add Single User Load-Specify a single user load, then click Add to add it to the selected user loads.
-Add a Range of User Loads-Specify a range, then click Add to add the range to the selected user loads.
+Option Description Add Single User Load Specify a single user load, then click Add to add it to the Selected User Loads list.
+Repeat until your list is complete.
+Add a Range of User Loads Specify a range, then click Add to add the range to the Selected User Loads list.